Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 like learning by doing.

-The purpose of this tutorial is to develop intuition about toolbuilding in Rust--specifically, to learn how to think and build in Rust.
+The purpose of this tutorial is to develop intuition about toolbuilding in Rust—specifically, to learn how to think and build in Rust.

 Our goal is to produce a very basic command line compiler that will turn a basic Markdown document containing headings and paragraphs into an html file.